Ringway 3 (Hanoi): First elevated portion (2008 - 2012)

 With the construction of Thanh Trì Bridge, there was a need for a highway connecting major expressway around Hanoi (Pháp Vân expressway and then under construction Hòa Lạc expressway) to it and beyond (Highway 5 and Highway 1).
-As part of the 1998 plan, the city decided to built an urban freeway on the median of the at-grade Ringway 3.
+As part of the 1998 plan, the city decided to build an urban freeway on the median of the at-grade Ringway 3.

 Construction of the first elevated segment (Pháp Vân viaduct) began in September 2009.
 This segment included a new interchange with Pháp Vân expressway and a viaduct crossing Linh Đàm Lake.
 This segment was completed in September 2010.

 The rest of elevated Ringway 3 (between Mai Dịch and Pháp Vân viaduct) started construction in June 2010, and was opened to traffic in October 2012 (15 months earlier than expected), with the cost of 5.54 trillion VND.
 The elevated freeway and Thanh Trì bridge were expected to reduce congestion, allowing vehicle to connect between major expressway without using busy surface streets in central Hanoi.

 Second elevated portion (2017 - 2022)

 With the completion of the first elevated portion from Pháp Vân interchange to Mai Dịch, the Ministry of Transportation wants to complete Ringway 3 by the mid-2020s.
-To completed Ringway 3, the MoT decided to built another elevated freeway from Mai Dịch junction to Thăng Long bridge, as well as widening the at-grade Phạm Văn Đồng Blvd, which was then a frequently congested 4-lane road.
+To completed Ringway 3, the MoT decided to build another elevated freeway from Mai Dịch junction to Thăng Long bridge, as well as widening the at-grade Phạm Văn Đồng Blvd, which was then a frequently congested 4-lane road.
 This segment was planned to be built from 2015 to 2017, with an estimated costs was 5.3 trillion VND (US$215 million).

 However, problems in land acquisition (including the controversial decision to cut down around 1,300 trees alongside Phạm Văn Đồng Blvd) had significantly delayed the project.
 The widening of Phạm Văn Đồng Blvd was completed around summer 2019, while some segments of the elevated portion started construction in late 2018.
 This section was finally opened to traffic in October 2020, completing Ringway 3 in central Hanoi.